codybenlewis/quick-draw-for-processing/README.md

 # QuickDraw.pde
-QuickDraw.pde is a class for the [Processing](https://www.procssing.org) Development Enviroment that makes it easy to work with drawings from [Google's Quick, Draw!
+QuickDraw.pde is a class for the [Processing](https://www.procssing.org) Development Environment that makes it easy to work with drawings from [Google's Quick, Draw!
 Experiment](https://quickdraw.withgoogle.com) in your own sketches.

-With time, the goal for this project is to turn the class into a proper library and begin to use in order to accessibly creare of new types of open source art and design.
+With time, the goal for this project is to turn the class into a proper library and begin to use in order to accessibly create of new types of open source art and design.
 I hope it enables you do the same.

 ## Getting Started